audrenbdb/angular-particlesjs/README.md

 `import { ParticlesComponent } from './particles/particles.component';`

-Add the component to your declarations :
+Add the component to your declarations inside app.module:

 `declarations: [
     AppComponent,